dgwyer/ml-resources/README.md

 ## Blogs

 A collection of blogs and posts that post about various ML topics.
+Sub-links are individually selected posts from the related (parent) blog.

 - [Introduction to Attention Mechanism](https://erdem.pl/2021/05/introduction-to-attention-mechanism)
 - [Jay Alammar](https://jalammar.github.io/)